-3. If the Board finds that a licensee has violated the provisions of NRS 439B.425, the Board shall suspend his license for a specified period or until further order of the Board.

-5. An order that imposes discipline and the findings of fact and conclusions of law supporting that order are public records.
+- 3. If the Board finds that a licensee has violated the provisions of NRS 439B.425, the Board shall suspend his license for a specified period or until further order of the Board. - The Board shall not administer a private reprimand. - 5.
+An order that imposes discipline and the findings of fact and conclusions of law supporting that order are public records.